Planning

 Class Q – change from an agricultural building (barn) to residential

-Here's the exciting part: they're considering allowing single-storey rear extensions of up to 4m in depth during conversions.
-This could be a game-changer for new conversions.
+Here's the exciting part -you're now able to create a single-storey rear extensions of up to 4m during conversions.

 Want to know how we can help leverage PDRs to find your next big development opportunity?
 We've got you covered with our intelligent land-sourcing tool!
 We’d recommend you jump on a demo with our team so they can show you everything Searchland has to offer.